near/nearcore/chain/epoch_manager/README.md

 # near-epoch-manager crate

 Epoch manager crate is responsible for code related to epochs and epoch switching.
-An epoch is a unit of time when validators of the network remain constant.
+An epoch is a unit of time when the set of validators of the network remain constant.

 You can read more about the epoch here: https://docs.near.org/docs/concepts/epoch